Bijesse/FoursquareAPI/README.md

 ####Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

+* Display ten pizzerias based on the user's search instead of just one.
+Do this using a for loop.
 * Let the user search for things other than Pizza
 * Add a "Current location" button that gets the user's current location from the browser
 * Show a thumbnail photo specific to the venue